-As Associate Professor of Economics at the Universidad de los Andes, Fergusson is the Director of the Center of Studies on Economic Development (CEDE).
+As Professor of Economics at the Universidad de los Andes, Fergusson is the Director of the Center of Studies on Economic Development (CEDE).
 A Santo Domingo Visiting Scholar in Harvard University’s David Rockefeller Center for Latin American Studies in 2015 and a Visiting Associate Professor in MIT's Economics Department in 2018 and 2021, Fergusson is currently a member of Evidence in Governance and Politics and associate editor of Economía, the journal of the Latin American and Caribbean Economic Association (LACEA).

 He received his BA and MA in economics from the Universidad de los Andes and his PhD in economics from the Massachusetts Institute of Technology.